-Localization source files are declared in Classpath .nls.list files (and to .externresources.list for an external resource, see Application Resources).
+Localization source files are declared in Classpath .nls.list files (and to .externresources.list for an external resource, see Application Resources and Loading Translations as an External Resource).

 The file format is a standard Java properties file, each line represents the Full Qualified Name of a Java interface that will be generated and used in the application.
 Example: